Grandparents' Rights in California

 - The parents are not living together

-- A parent's whereabouts are unknown for at least a month
+- The parent's whereabouts are unknown for at least a month

 - The child does not live with either parent, or

-- The grandchild has been adopted by a stepparent
+- The child has been adopted by a stepparent

-Note: If a grandparent has visitation rights established by the family law court, and the situation changes after establishing the grandparents' rights, and none of above listed exceptions no longer apply, one or both parents can ask the court to end the grandparent’s visitation.
+Note: If a grandparent has visitation rights established by the famil court, and the situation changes after establishing the grandparents' rights, and none of the above listed exceptions applies, one, or both, parents can ask the court to end the grandparents' rights.

 Grandparents rights to visitation or support may not be established if the grandchild has been adopted by a person who is not related to the biological mother or father.